axxander/train-delay/README.md

 ```

 ## Tests
-The unit tests currently only cover the regular expression for handelling the command line interface.
+The unit tests currently only cover the regular expression for handling the command line interface.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)